 Well, there you have it.

-We cry sometime.
+We cry sometimes.

-Okay, it's um.
+Okay, it's well.

-Well, no, you can't dance to it.
+No, you can't dance to it.

-Uh joy, joy, joy, real joy, real joy, joy, joy, joy is coming to the morning.
+Joy, joy, joy, real joy, real joy, joy, joy.

-It's morning time workers.
+It's morning time, workers.

 It's morning time.